JoseOcasio1994/P3/README.md

 it seems to constantly read values around the 500's.

 Day 2 - Created a C++ program to read from the Arduino through a serial port, several testing done to figure how to read values of the arduino properly.
-Result: since valuse are between 0-1023, I had to convert that to a string and pad it to have 4 chars so when I write to serial, the c++ program will constantly receive 6 bytes (4 chars + /r/n).
+Result: since values are between 0-1023, I had to convert that to a string and pad it to have 4 chars so when I write to serial, the c++ program will constantly receive 6 bytes (4 chars + /r/n).
 Still some reading errors, might be due to loop delay in arduino code, reading loop delay in C++ code, or delay in accessing serial.